 We offer one principle and two practices.

-One principle Nurture co-creation.
+Nurture co-creation.
 Bring together people with different perspectives and from different positions in the organisation.
 Enjoy the polyphony they create and witness the magic happening.

-Two practices First, make sure you solve problems in a future-proof way.
+First, make sure you solve problems in a future-proof way.
 For us at Futurice, this means that we incorporate futures thinking to all we create.
 Our design process covers not only the identification of user needs but also reflecting on how they might change over the coming years.
 When we know what the problem worth solving is and we know what kind of forms it can take in the future, we are able to create a solution that stands the test of time.
 We can also further explore alternative futures and imagine how they look and feel.
 This allows us to study the implications of our possible actions.

 Second, use laymen’s tools and methods.
 Questions about future shouldn’t be left to senior management alone – the best insights can come from people who aren’t experts in the subject.
 To democratise futures thinking, Futurice has created a free Lean Futures Creation toolkit that helps teams co-create futures in a systematic and structured way.